THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Are you checking the search volume for your current keywords?
 Ask yourself the question: what is missing?
 For which relevant keywords are you not yet found?

 - SEO competition analysis: For which keywords do the competition optimize?
 You should determine the potential of various keyword combinations: Which keywords “win” and which “lose” in the ranking competition?
 The following tools are suitable for this: Google Search Console, Ahrefs, SEMrush, or UberSuggest.
-There are various other KW research Tools aswell.
+There are various other KW research Tools as well.

 - Which of these keywords can you also use for your website?
 It is important to ensure that you do not use overly competitive keywords on their own.
-Sometimes it is worthwhile to combine popular terms with other words in order not to get lost in the mass of search results that appear when you enter the prominent keyword.
+Sometimes it is worthwhile to combine popular terms with other words to get lost in the mass of search results that appear when you enter the prominent keyword.
 (Long tail optimization)

 - Collect your potential keywords in a list, in which you also note synonyms for the respective keywords.
 In between, ask yourself the question: Which combinations of words or related words could I use to make Google understand that I have relevant content?